Last updated: May 4, 2026

 - All childcare center applicants and owners

-- Any household members over the age of 13 who have unsupervised direct contact with children or are regularly on the premises
+- All household members over age 13 at a home-based facility who have unsupervised contact with children or are regularly present on the premises

-- Accepted providers: American Red Cross, American Heart Association, and other accredited programs
+- Certification must be pediatric-specific (not standard adult CPR) – courses from the American Red Cross, American Heart Association, and other accredited programs qualify

-- Cost: approximately $60-$100 for a combined pediatric CPR + first aid course
+- Cost: approximately $60-$100 per person for a combined pediatric CPR + first aid course

-- Certifications typically expire every 2 years – track renewal dates for all staff
+- Certifications expire every 2 years – build renewal tracking into your staff management

 Step 5: Health and Fire Safety Inspections